Safeguard your retirement income

 Owning a deferred variable annuity with a GLWB enables you to transfer some of the key risks faced in retirement to the insurance company that issues the annuity.
 Among the potential benefits:

-- Guaranteed income.
+• Downside protection.
 The income produced by this product won’t go down if the market performs poorly.
 This feature helps protect against sequence‐of‐returns risk.
-Remember, you are insuring your income, not your account value, the latter of which will still fluctuate with changing market conditions.
+Remember, you are insuring your income, not your contract value, the latter of which will still fluctuate with changing market conditions.

 What type of investor might it be right for?

 Lynch says this strategy is for investors who have two complementary needs.
 First, they know their portfolio will need to create future income to support their retirement lifestyle.
-And, they know they should be invested in equities for at least a portion of their portfolio but are hesitant to do so given market volatility.
+And, they know at least a portion of their portfolio should be invested in equities, but are hesitant to do so due to potential market volatility.

 “With recent market volatility, people are nervous and either moving or considering moving to safer investments like cash.
 The challenge is that a portfolio made up mostly of cash has limited growth potential and may be vulnerable to the risk of inflation,” says Lynch.
 "If you are in your 50s or early 60s you still need to invest sufficiently in equities to make sure your portfolio can generate income to support your lifestyle in retirement.